 16For simplicity, voters received zero initial endowments.
 We encourage future research to consider different levels of income inequality among voters and games that have more than one voter.

-17Participants acting the “party” role are told that offering a zero amount means that they do not want to buy votes at that time.
+17Participants acting in the “party” role are told that offering a zero amount means that they do not want to buy votes at that time.

 18Voters are told that accepting the offer necessarily implies voting for that party.
 For simplicity, we did not include the possibility of defecting.
 We discuss the shortcomings of this limitation in the final portion of the paper.
 We encourage future designs to consider this feature.